 The second most important part is a mounting plate for the DSLR and the guide scope.
 I have also attached a red- dot finder to the mounting plate to make it easier to know where you are when slewing as it is not easy to do this through the finder scope and impossible through the camera view finder or live view.
 If legal in your jurisdiction a green laser attached where the red-dot finder is attached makes slewing whole lot easier.

 The DSLR, finder scope and red dot finder are adjusted so that they all have the same aiming point.
 In other words, if the object is in the finder scope it will also be on the red dot and on the DSLR chip.

 I manufactured the wedge and the DSLR mounting plate from Plastic(Perspex).
-This material is easily glued, easy to machine, light and can be built up three dimensionally by gluing pieces together using Chloroform (use in well ventilated place, you do not want to go napping whilst doing the gluing) and so forming any shape and size you require.
+This material is easily glued, easy to machine, light and can be built up three dimensionally by gluing pieces together and so forming any shape and size you require.
 You can use wood as a substitute the only requirement is that what you end up with must be light so as not to strain the mount as there is no way to counter-balance a SLT mount.

 My setup, DSLR Camera, 200mm Takumar Prime lens, Finder Scope and Mounting Plate weighs in at just under 3kg.
 I believe the maximum should be limited to 3.5Kg so as not to overload the mount.
 The lighter the better the auto-guiding will be!